 For example, if you rarely watch the content found on a certain streaming service, you can simply cancel your subscription and re-up whenever something you want to watch is added.

-To put it another way – if you’re paying for eight streaming services despite only using four of them on a consistent basis, you can cut your streaming expenses in half by getting rid of the dead weight.
+To put it another way – if you’re paying for eight streaming services despite only using four of them consistently, you can cut your streaming expenses in half by getting rid of the dead weight.

 Should any of the canceled services add content you wish to watch, become a subscriber long enough to consume it.